KOPW: History

-Adult alternative/alternative (1999–2004)

 In 1999, the station was sold to Waitt Media (later NRG Media).
 The new owners flipped the station to adult album alternative (AAA) as KCTY ("106-9 The City").
 By September 2000, KCTY shifted to a more mainstream alternative rock format in the hopes of boosting ratings.

-'80s hits (2004–2005)

 On March 12, 2004, at 3 p.m., after stunting with a 24-hour robotic countdown accompanied by "On the Run" by Pink Floyd, the station flipped to All-80s Hits as "Retro 106.9".

-Adult hits (2005–2006)

 Just 14 months later, on May 26, 2005, at noon, the station flipped to adult hits as "106-9 Bob FM."
 The first song on "Bob FM" was "Get This Party Started" by P!nk.

-Rhythmic (2006–present)

 As 2002 ended, KOTD's sister station, KBLR-FM, which aired adult contemporary music, began to target the market with an Urban Contemporary format as "Hot 107.7 & 97.3."
 It was the first commercial station in the state of Nebraska to play Hip Hop and R&B music full-time.
-But it was signal-challenged from the start, since the 97.3 frequency, licensed to Blair, Nebraska, barely covered the metro area, while the 107.7 frequency was a low-powered FM translator.
+But it was signal-challenged from the start, since KBLR-FM, licensed to Blair, Nebraska, barely covered the metro area, while the 107.7 frequency was a low-powered FM translator.
 Despite the signal deficiencies, the format created the highest ratings and revenue in the history of those signals, and was home of the Russ Parr Morning Show during its tenure.

 On December 29, 2006, at 3 p.m., NRG turned KCTY into the all-new KOPW ("Power 106.9").
 Based from KBLR playing Hip Hop/R&B, the Urban format tilted over to Rhythmic is "in fashion" with the frequency move.